Draconizations/LnzLive/GUIDE.md

 While a ball/addball is hovered or selected, use "Create Addballz" or "Create Addballz + Linez" to create a new addball and/or line.
 If an addball is selected, the new addball will be parented to the same ball as the selected addball.
 The line will connect the selected addball and the new addball.

-### Delete Addballz / Omit Ballz
+### Delete Addballz

-While a ball/addball is hovered or selected, use "Delete Addballz / Omit Ballz" to either remove an addballz and its associated linez and paintballz completely, or add base ballz to the `[Omissions]` list.
+While an addball is hovered or selected, use "Delete Addballz" to remove an addballz and its associated linez and paintballz completely.

+### Omit Ballz

+While a ball/addball is hovered or selected, use "Omit Ballz" to include ballz in the `[Omissions]` list.

 ### Connect with Linez

-While a ball is hovered or selected, use "Connect with Linez" line creation mode.
+While a ball is hovered or selected, selecting "Connect with Linez" enters Line Mode.
 Click another ball to connect the two with a Linez entry in the LNZ.

 ### Copy-Mirror

-The Copy-Mirror tool on all ballz will apply all changes on the model's right (R) to the model's left (L) side (LnzLive is mirrored, so the left side of the viewport to the right side).
+The Copy-Mirror tool can be used to mirror changes over the X axis.
+When selected on the background (not a specific ball), you can choose to mirror right-to-left (R-to-L) or left-to-right (L-to-R) on all ballz which will apply all changes on the model's right (R) to the model's left (L) side (LnzLive is mirrored, so the left side of the viewport to the right side) or vice versa.
 This includes ballz, addballz, paintballz, linez, etc. Alternatively, if selected by right-clicking a specific ballz, then properties of that ball will be mirrored to its symmetrical equivalent.
 Or, if the ball is a center ball, applied to itself but mirrored on the X axis.

+### Export to Clothes CLZ

+The Export to Clothes CLZ tool will prepare clothes LNZ from all addballz and linez attached to the target ball that can be copied to a `.clo` game file.

+### Hide Ballz

+Right-click a ball and select Hide Ballz to visually remove it from the viewport with no LNZ changes (not omission, not deletion, this is temporary!).

 ### Apply Global Fuzz